gistol/symvue/README.md

 1. `yarn prod` to compile assets on local
 2. commit into git and pull on production
 3. create a seperate .env.local on production, ensure `APP_ENV=prod`
-4. `composer install` on production
+4. `composer install --no-dev --optimize-autoloader` on production

 ### Extending (optional)
 Once Symfony is installed on production, SymVue can be extended in order for frontend client updates to be pushed as a separate process.